Daigoro vs. Goliath: Follow-up production

 After Daigoro vs. Goliath proved a commercial success, producer Noboru Tsuburaya made a deal with Toho to license Godzilla for a children's monster film recycling assets from Daigoro vs. Goliath which itself was reverse engineered from a Godzilla pitch rejected in favor of Godzilla vs. Hedorah.
 The film was to be titled Godzilla vs. Redmoon and came close to starting production with Shohei Tôjô as director and special effects by Kazuo Sagawa until ultimately being cancelled for unknown reasons.

 Legacy

-While the production of Daigoro vs. Goliath was influenced by Daiei Film and its Gamera franchise, the "Konaka Gamera", one of the original scripts of the 1995 film Gamera: Guardian of the Universe by Chiaki and Kazuya Konaka (the other was by Yoshikazu Okada, bears resemblances to Daigoro vs. Goliath.
-These scrapped scripts were later redeveloped into Gamera the Brave (2006), Ultraman Tiga (1996) by Tsuburaya Productions, and Digimon Tamers (2001) by Toei Animation.
+While the production of Daigoro vs. Goliath was influenced by Daiei Film and its Gamera franchise, the "Konaka Gamera", one of the original scripts of the 1995 film Gamera: Guardian of the Universe by Chiaki and Kazuya Konaka (the other was by Yoshikazu Okada, was influenced by Daigoro vs. Goliath.
+These scrapped scripts were later redeveloped into Gamera the Brave (2006) and Gamera Rebirth (2023), Ultraman Tiga (1996) by Tsuburaya Productions, and Digimon Tamers (2001) by Toei Animation.
 Chiaki Konaka's fondness of Ultraman productions since his childhood has influenced his creativity, and he additionally cited Tsuburaya Production's Kaiju Booska (and Ultra Q) and Future Boy Conan by Hayao Miyazaki for the production of the Digimon anime, along with referring to Kanegon the Ultra-kaiju in the novel Digimon Tamers 1984.